-To use Scamp, you don't need to install any IDEs, compilers or development tools.
+To use a Scamp, you don't need to install any IDEs, compilers or development tools.
+FlashForth is preinstalled.
 Everything runs directly on Scamp, and all you need is a host computer with a USB interface and some terminal software.

 It's used in schools and universities for research or teaching.
 It's used in home projects by hobbyists.
 Companies use Scamp in product development to rapidly prototype and debug their own hardware, or as the controller core of their next product.